 Based on the Target Company Share Value Appraisal Report (as defined in "(II) The Target Company Obtaining a Share Value Appraisal Report from an Independent Third-Party Appraiser" of "4.
-Measures to Ensure Fairness of the Tender Offer including Measures to Ensure Fairness of the Purchase Price and Measures to Avoid Conflicts of Interest" below) obtained from Mitsubishi UFJ Morgan Stanley Securities Co., Ltd. ("Mitsubishi UFJ Morgan Stanley Securities"), legal advice obtained from Anderson, Mori & Tomotsune, the written report from the third-party panel, and other relevant materials, the Target Company adopted a resolution at its board of directors' meeting held today to express an opinion, as its opinion at present, to support the Tender Offer and to recommend that the Target Company's shareholders tender their Shares in the Tender Offer in the event of its commencement (for details, please refer to "Notice regarding Expressing an Opinion to Support the Planned Tender Offer for the Company's Shares by Osaka Steel Co., Ltd. and to Recommend Tendering Shares" announced by the Target Company as of today (the "Target Company's Press Release").
-The Target Company's board of directors also adopted the following resolutions: (i) when the Tender Offer commences, the board of directors will ask the third-party panel established by the Target Company to examine whether its opinion as of September 17, 2015 has changed; and, if there has been no change, to advise the Target Company's board of directors accordingly, or, if there have been any changes, to provide its new opinion; and (ii) based on such opinion of the third-party panel, the board of directors will adopt a resolution to express its opinion regarding the Tender Offer again at the time that the Tender Offer commences (for details of the decision-making process and opinions of the Target Company's board of directors, please refer to "(V) Unanimous Approval of the Target Company's Directors without Conflicts of Interest" of "(4) Measures to Ensure Fairness of the Tender Offer including Measures to Ensure Fairness of the Purchase Price and Measures to Avoid Conflicts of Interest" below).
+Measures to Ensure Fairness of the Tender Offer including Measures to Ensure Fairness of the Purchase Price and Measures to Avoid Conflicts of Interest" below) obtained from Mitsubishi UFJ Morgan Stanley Securities Co., Ltd. ("Mitsubishi UFJ Morgan Stanley Securities"), legal advice obtained from Anderson, Mori & Tomotsune, the written report from the third-party panel, and other relevant materials, the Target Company adopted a resolution at its board of directors' meeting held on September 18, 2015, to express an opinion, as its opinion as of September 18, 2015, to support the Tender Offer and to recommend that the Target Company's shareholders tender their Shares in the Tender Offer in the event of its commencement.
+Furthermore, in late January 2016, Osaka Steel informed the Target Company of its desire to commence the Tender Offer.
+After carefully considering the terms and conditions of the Tender Offer again, the Target Company determined that, as of

+February 3, 2016, the Tender Offer Price and other terms and conditions of the Tender Offer were reasonable and that the Tender Offer would offer a reasonable opportunity for the Target Company's shareholders to sell their Shares.
+Accordingly, the Target Company, at the meeting of its board of directors held on February 3, 2016, adopted a resolution to express an opinion to support the Tender Offer (for details of the decision-making process and opinions of the Target Company's board of directors, please refer to "(V) Unanimous Approval of the Target Company's Directors without Conflicts of Interest" of "(4) Measures to Ensure Fairness of the Tender Offer including Measures to Ensure Fairness of the Purchase Price and Measures to Avoid Conflicts of Interest" below).

-(2) Background Leading up to, Purposes of, and Decision-making Process for, the Tender Offer, and the Post-Tender Offer Management Policies medium and small sections.
+(2) Background Leading up to, Purposes of, and Decision-making Process for, the Tender Offer, and the Post-Tender Offer Management Policies

+Both Osaka Steel and the Target Company are ordinary electric furnace steel manufacturers which manufacture steel products using electric furnaces, and each company's main business is to manufacture and sell medium and small sections.
 Since its establishment in May 1978, Osaka Steel has, for 37 years, maintained its competitive strength in the ordinary steel industry because of its technological advancement (high accuracy in dimensions of angle steel, channel steel, etc.), product superiority (elevator guide rails, light rails, etc. that are not provided by other companies) and superiority in delivery (timely responses to short-notice delivery requests from customers), and it has been a backbone support for a wide range of industrial fields, from the construction and civil engineering industry to the shipbuilding industry in Japan, driving the expansion of its sales network from its manufacturing bases in Osaka Prefecture and Kumamoto Prefecture into mainly western Japan.